chriswendt/ietf/draft-wendt-modern-drip.md

 Description:

 A POST from peer node back to node with response of vote.
-Note: the voting procedure is intentionally split into two seperate full HTTP transactions for reliability.

 **Example (using cURL)**